 No matter how far you travel, you will find your visit to Ohio Caverns provides you with rich memories of its great beauty and educational value.

 Many conveniences are provided for your comfort and recreation.
 A 35-acre park is located directly above the caverns and contains a shelter house and picnic tables.
-A souvenir and gift shop is located within the entrance building.
+A souvenir and gift shop is located within the Visitor Center.
 You will find a spirit of congeniality and wholesomeness in these pleasant surroundings.
 A courteous and attentive staff is at your service.

 Regardless of the weather conditions the temperature of the Ohio Caverns remains a constant 54° F. (12.2° C.) throughout the year.
 The air inside the caverns is always fresh and invigorating.
 The tour route through the caverns is a mostly level gravel path changing to concrete near the end.
 This will allow you to enjoy the natural beauties of the cavern safely and conveniently.The pathway is not wide enough in many spots to accommodate the use of wheelchairs or strollers.